GRACE PEMPEK

 Flash forward to her relocating to Florida for work almost 10 years ago.
 A whole new world was now available to her… warm water, vibrant coral reefs, and an endless ocean to explore at her doorstep.
 She started like many, primarily snorkeling and free diving in the Keys and off the beach in Fort Lauderdale where she lived.
 She got a waterproof housing for her phone to try to capture the immense beauty she was seeing – wanting to share it with her loved ones.
 But the phone wasn’t cutting it.
 She eventually upgraded to an Olympus TG-6 and fell in love with shooting macro subjects.
 She found Blue Heron Bridge to be the perfect training ground for her passion.

-Grace moved further north to Hobe Sound, FL in 2020 and discovered even more incredible diving opportunities out of Jupiter – with big animals, dramatic ledges and of course heavy current.
+Grace moved further north in 2020 and discovered even more incredible diving opportunities out of Jupiter – with big animals, dramatic ledges and the strong current of the Gulf Stream.
 The reefs were deeper and the need for strobes and wide-angle lenses became apparent.
-At the beginning of 2022 she upgraded to her current set-up – Olympus Pen E-PL10, a pair of Sea & Sea YS-D3 strobes and a set-up for both macro and wide angle.
-You could say the salespeople at Backscatter.com saw her coming!
+At the beginning of 2022 she upgraded to her 1st mirrorless camera, an Olympus Pen E-PL10 with a pair of Sea & Sea YS-D3 strobes and a lens set-up for both macro and wide angle.
+Eventually, she felt the need to upgrade once again to a full-frame rig in order to better support her ability to capture the majesty of the ocean.
+Her current set-up is a Sony a7rv in a Nauticam housing with 2 Retra Pro Max strobes and a Kraken monitor.

 This desert girl never takes for granted the accessibility she has today to the incredible underwater world.
 In her free time, you are likely to spot her setting up her pink gear in the back of her Jeep parked at Phil Foster Park or lugging all her camera equipment down to a local dive boat in Jupiter.

-Grace serves on the volunteer-based board of the South Florida Underwater Photography Society (SFUPS) as their social media director.
+Grace serves as Vice President on the volunteer-based board of the South Florida Underwater Photography Society (SFUPS).
 She got involved as a way to help bring together a community of enthusiastic, like-minded underwater photographers that can share and grow with one another.
-Grace is also the resident photographer for the Kyalami Scuba Club in Palm Beach and Jupiter, Florida.
-She does guided photo assignments and shares the beauty of her local reefs with the community.
+Grace is also the resident photographer for the Kyalami dive boats that operate out of both Palm Beach and Jupiter, Florida.
+She does guided photo assignments, provides professional images for their digital marketing assets and leads photography workshops.

 Grace says underwater photography has allowed her to share what she loves with the world, and she hopes it will serve to inspire those who are not fortunate enough to experience the beauty that lies beneath to care for and conserve it for future generations.